 Second, Mathematicians strongly value Recognition.
 Occupations that satisfy this work value offer advancement, potential for leadership, and are often considered prestigious.

-Lastly, Mathematicians strongly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Mathematicians strongly value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.